Recognition of near-duplicate periodic patterns by continuous metrics with approximation guarantees: Continuous metric problem for periodic point sets and crystals

+Accuracies such as precision, recall, and F1-score make sense for finitely many classes with (usually manual) labels.
+However, experimental noise (or thermal vibrations of atoms) always produce slightly different objects whose deviations should be quantified by a continuous distance metric.
+Hence the real ground truth in many applications is not one of finitely many labels but an experimental structure within a continuous space of all potential objects.
+Using crystals as an example, Problem~\ref{pro:metric} states the necessary conditions towards continuous machine learning for any data including real (non-discrete) values.

+This paper solves Problem~\ref{pro:metric} by defining a continuous metric on the complete invariant \emph{isoset} from \cite{anosova2021isometry,anosova2021introduction}.
+The first step introduces a boundary tolerant metric $\BT$ on local clusters around points of a periodic set $S$, which continuously changes when points cross a cluster boundary.
+This discontinuity at the boundary can be formally resolved by an extra factor, which smoothly goes down to 0 depending on an extra parameter.
+Without using extra parameters, the new metric $\BT$ will be exactly expressed in terms of simpler distances.

-The second step uses Earth Mover's Distance \cite{rubner2000earth} to extend the above metric to isosets \cite{anosova2021isometry}, which are weighted distributions of $\al$-clusters up to rotations.
-The key contributions are polynomial algorithms approximating the boundary-tolerant cluster distance and the first metric on periodic point sets in $\R^n$ with a small factor $\eta$, for example $\eta\approx 4$ in $\R^3$.
+The second step uses the Earth Mover's Distance \cite{rubner2000earth} to extend $\BT$ to complete invariants \cite{anosova2021isometry} that are weighted distributions of local clusters under rotations.
+The resulting metric on periodic sets in $\R^n$ is approximated with a factor $\eta$, e.g. $\eta\approx 4$ in $\R^3$, in a time depending polynomially on the input size.

 The third step proves the metric axioms and continuity $d(S,Q)\leq 2\ep$, which also has practical importance.
-Indeed, if $d(S,Q)$ is approximated by a value $d$ with a factor $\eta$, we get the lower bound $\ep\geq\dfrac{d}{2\eta}$ for the maximum displacement $\ep$ of points.
-Such a lower bound is impossible to guarantee by analyzing only finite subsets, which can be very different in identical periodic sets, see section~\ref{sec:past} and the first picture in Fig.~\ref{fig:alpha-clusters}.
+Indeed, if $d(S,Q)$ is approximated by a value $d$ with a factor $\eta$, we get the lower bound $\ep\geq\frac{d}{2\eta}$ for the maximum displacement $\ep$ of points.
+Such a lower bound is impossible to guarantee by analyzing only finite subsets, which can be very different in identical periodic sets, see Fig.~\ref{fig:past_methods}.